Get insider access

 Transmitter Required No

-These are bulky headphones that aren't intended for outdoor use or carrying around with you regularly.
+These bulky headphones aren't intended for outdoor use or carrying around with you regularly.
 Their ear cups don't swivel to lay flat, unlike the HiFiMan HE-400i, and they take up a good amount of space in a backpack or large bag.
 They also don't come with a protective case or pouch.

 0